 Convince & Convert also points out that people spend 13% more if they join email-based loyalty programs than those who don’t.

 Building an email marketing list is not an easy task, but the fruit from it is enormous.
 Compared to other marketing forms, you don’t need to continuously spend money to get your customers back to your store.
 People who subscribe to your email list are usually the ones who love your business the most.
-So, if you send out emails announcing them the latest products or services, they will be gladly coming back.
+So, if you send out emails announcing the latest products or services, they will be gladly coming back.

 Email marketing allows you to build a long term business